How do you deal with online trolls?

 Online trolls might be bad people, but you can throw many types of them off by reacting in a way they wouldn’t expect you to.

 There are many successful case studies where brands have used fancy copywriting to fight against online trolls.
-The idea here is to make the general online audience favour your brand instead and turn them against online trolls.
+The idea is to make the general online audience favour your brand instead and turn them against online trolls.

 Fancy copywriting might be your choice weapon if you take the fight.